 NMFC intends to pay quarterly distributions to its stockholders out of assets legally available for distribution.
 The quarterly distributions, if any, will be determined by NMFC's board of directors.
 The distributions NMFC pays to its stockholders in a year may exceed its taxable income for that year and, accordingly, a portion of such distributions may constitute a return of capital for federal income tax purposes.
 The specific tax characteristics of NMFC's distributions will be reported to stockholders after the end of the calendar year.
 The Operating Company intends to make distributions to its members that will be sufficient to enable NMFC to pay quarterly distributions to its stockholders.
-See "Distributions".
+See "Price Range of Common Stock and Distributions".